SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

   · Test-Double Framework (isolating the database access in classes an mocking them via TDF).

+Ideally, there has to be a data access class for every (customizing, master, or transactional) database table.
+That one shall be tested with one of the mocking frameworks listed above.
+All backend code layer above this boundary shall be tested with object-oriented test doubles according to the test pyramid strategy.
+There may be still some non-isolated E2E tests across systems, but these shall not test functionality, rather focus on connectivity, networking and things like that.

 ### How to solve the issue?

 The solution is to mock these DB accesses with a proper dependency isolation technique.